lxhelmer/fullstackopen/osa0/seq.md

     	activate server
     	server-->>browser: main.js, the browser side script
     	deactivate server

+	Note right to browser: when main.js is ran it fetches the now updated data.json file

 	browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
 	activate server
 	server-->>browser: notes in a json file
 	deactivate server

+	Note right to browser: like when normally loading the site after the data.json is returned with code 200(OK) the notes are rendered from the data.json to the site.

 	browser->>server: GET https://studies.cs.helsinki.fi/favicon.ico
 	activate server